I don’t know about you, but often when I read a mainstream article about natural health, I get pretty frustrated.

 #3: Eating Super Foods is Not (Necessarily) Helping Your Health

 The mainstream doesn’t much like super foods, either.
-They are expensive and kind of “useless.”
+They are expensive, hard to find, and sometimes kind of “useless.”

 The thing is, they can be.
 Our contributor, Jaclyn, recently did a post on this.
 Instead of eating “whatever” and trying to include a super food or two in your diet sometimes, try to eat clean, quality food — even if not ‘super’ — all the time.
 This is so much more important.
 Quantity over quality here, in a way!
 (Quality food all the time instead of ‘super’ quality food occasionally.)